microsoft/TypeScript/doc/spec.md

 ### <a name="3.4.1"/>3.4.1 Type Parameter Lists

-Class, interface, and function declarations may optionally include lists of type parameters enclosed in < and > brackets.
+Class, interface, and function declarations may optionally include lists of type parameters enclosed in &lt; and > brackets.
 Type parameters are also permitted in call signatures of object, function, and constructor type literals.

 &emsp;&emsp;*TypeParameters:*
 &emsp;&emsp;&emsp;`<`&emsp;*TypeParameterList*&emsp;`>`